iamacup/react-redux-with-networking-helper/readme.md

 There are a variety of ways to modify headers for an individual request - here is the order in which they are applied to any request:

  * `ReduxWrapper.defaultContentTypes` is applied for the specific request type, setting the `Content-Type` header if not null
  * The global headers are then collected, these are set through either `requestConfig.setGlobalHeaders` or directly through `NetworkActions.setGlobalHeaders`.
-If there is a `Content-Type` header, it will overwride the header set in the previous step.
+If there is a `Content-Type` header, it will override the header set in the previous step.
  * The request specific headers are then applied from `requestConfig.additionalHeaders`, overwriting anything from the previous two steps if there are conflicts